lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 Lit allows special functions, called _directives_, to customize the way an expression is processed and rendered.
 Lit provides some built-in directives, or you can write your own.

-For example, the `classMap` directive lets you specify a set of CSS classes in a single expression:
+For example, the `classMap` directive lets you specify a set of CSS classes based on the keys and values of a Javascript object:

 ```js
 import {html} from 'lit';